yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

 Now I have a draft and I'm taking the next step.
 I ask Monica to take a look at it and suggest changes.
 Again, it's another hour and I've got back a pull request with changes, corrections, new assumptions, new risks, and new concerns.
-I'm not talking to Monica&mdash;there is no need for that.
+I'm not talking to Monica---there is no need for that.
 She has all the information she needs to work with the DB schema.
 She is a good engineer, and I [trust]({% pst 2017/nov/2017-11-21-trust-pay-lose %}) her ability to formulate her opinion in a written format.